 Dorset County Hospital has around 380 beds, seven main theatres and two day theatres, and has been designed with a major commitment to public art.

 The library at DCH exists to provide staff and students with evidence, resources and training.
-It has a team of three staff members: Library Assistant, Library and Knowledge Specialist and Library and Knowledge Service Manager.
+It has a team of three staff members: Library Assistant, Librarian Knowledge Specialist and Library and Knowledge Service Manager.

 While the physical library space is quite large, with over 1000 print books and PC and printing facilities, this is just the tip of the iceberg!
-The hospital library belongs to a consortia of libraries in the South West called SWIMS which involves a reciprocal arrangement of Inter Library Loans and Document Supply.
 Library users benefit from a range of nationally, regionally and locally purchased subscriptions, including the Knowledge and Library Hub, BMJ Best Practice, Royal Marsden Manual Online and many others.
-Access to online resources is available through an authentication “key” called OpenAthens.
+Access to online resources is available through an authentication “key” called NHS OpenAthens.

 The library staff also offer training in a range of different topics including study skills, finding and navigating evidence, literature searching, critical appraisal, reflective reading and writing and health literacy awareness.
 As well as offering books, resources and training, the librarians also conduct literature searches and prepare current awareness bulletins and evidence alerts for users.